Skip to Content

 30. Relax at a day spa

-After a few days of exploring Vancouver, you need a place to relax.
-So, get yourself to a spa in the city and chill out in a hot tub.
-The Fairmont Pacific Rim is an upscale hotel that has a large day spa called the Willow Stream Spa that has 9 treatment areas a nail spa, three lounges, a full fitness center as well as a sauna, heated outdoor pool, and hot tub that you can soak in.
-With any spa treatment booking you are welcome to use any of these amenities 2 hours before your service.
+The Fairmont Pacific Rim is an upscale hotel that has a large day spa called the Willow Stream Spa that has 9 treatment areas, a nail spa, three lounges, a full fitness center as well as a sauna, heated outdoor pool, and hot tub that you can soak in.
+With any spa treatment booking, you are welcome to use any of these amenities for 2 hours before your service.

+Other options for a relaxing spa day include CHI, The Spa at Shangri-La, or Sense, A Rosewood Spa.
 Many spas also offer couples services, a perfect activity if you’re visiting Vancouver on your honeymoon!

-31. Sunset Dinner Cruise
+31. Sunset dinner cruise

-For a romantic rainy day dinner that is a little bit more exciting than eating at an indoor restaurant, you can head down to the marina to enjoy a sunset dinner cruise from the stunning waterfront of Devonian Harbour!
+For a romantic rainy day dinner that is a little bit more exciting than eating at an indoor restaurant, you can head down to the marina to enjoy this sunset dinner cruise from the stunning waterfront of Devonian Harbour!

-Head back to your seat to dine and enjoy live local music as you pass by the Lion’s Gate Bridge and Stanley Park and watch as the sun begins to set over the ocean and mountains.
+Head back to your seat to dine and enjoy live local music as you pass by the Lions Gate Bridge and Stanley Park and watch as the sun begins to set over the ocean and mountains.
 Then, see lit-up views of Vancouver’s skyline including Canada Place!
 The main cabin of the boat has wrap-around windows so even if the weather never lets up to venture onto the outdoor decks you’ll still have great views.

 Important Info: This cruise only runs between the months of May through Mid-October.